unraid/docs/docs/unraid-os/manual/storage-management.md

 from the command line in a console session.

-**Note**: You need to maintain the minimum number of devices for the profile in use, i.e., you can remove a device from a 3+ device raid0 pool but you can't remove one from a 2 device raid0 pool (unless it's converted to a single profile first).
+**Note**: You need to maintain the minimum number of devices for the profile in use, i.e., you can remove a device from a 3+ device raid1 pool but you can't remove one from a 2 device raid1 pool (unless it's converted to a single profile first), also make sure the remaining devices have enpugh space for the current used pool space, or the removal will fail.

 With the array running type on the console:

-`btrfs dev del /dev/mapper/sdX1 /mnt/cache`
+`btrfs device remove /dev/sdX1 /mnt/cache`

 Replace X with the correct letter for the drive you want to remove from the system as shown on the Main tab (don't forget the 1 after it).

+If the device is encrypted, you will need slightly different syntax:

+'btrfs device remove /dev/mapper/sdX1 /mnt/cache'

+If the drive is an NVMe device, use 'nvmeXn1p1' in place of 'sdX1'

 Wait for the device to be deleted (i.e., until the command completes and you get the cursor back).